Depression

 all symptoms or degree of symptoms is quite common.
 In addition, the fact that there are so many symptoms besides depressed

-mood often causes persons with who have clinical depression and
+mood often causes persons who have clinical depression

 to conclude they don’t have an “illness of depression”, and